-A main driver towards famine situation in Sudan stemmed from perilous security due to the current conflict which increasingly complicates non-state armed actors and the involvement of communities.
-In Sudan, the land issue is inherent conflict which leads to intercommunal conflict and impedes the use and access to agricultural lands.
-With the tenuous security, negatively compounds population to access their farmlands the production of food consequently is foreseen to be on the decrease.
-The situation of inadequate resources is often worsening the most vulnerable population in society.
-The Protection Cluster and Areas of Responsibility (AoRs) teams will work to address the acute protection needs of individuals, including persons with disabilities and chronic diseases, children and women, and older persons facing life-threatening risks of abuse, violence, exploitation, injury, and severe distress.
-In amid of resource constraints leading to famine-like situations, the vulnerable population is likely to resort to negative coping mechanisms for example child labor, and transactional/survival sex where such protection risk mitigation is required to be devised at the onset of response.
+A main driver towards famine situation in Sudan stemmed from fragile insecurity due to the current conflict which increasingly complicates with a few non-state armed actors and the involvement of communities.
+In Sudan, land is inherent conflict which leads to intercommunal conflict and impedes the use and access to agriculture.
+Insecurity negatively impacts on the population's access to farmlands and the production of food, consequently decreases.
+Inadequate resources is often worsening the most vulnerable population in society.
+The Protection Cluster and Areas of Responsibility (AoRs) teams will work to address the acute protection needs of individuals, including persons with disabilities and chronic diseases, children, women and older persons facing life-threatening risks of abuse, violence, exploitation, injury, and severe distress.

+In amid of resource constraints leading to famine-like situations, the vulnerable people is likely to resort to negative coping mechanisms like child labor and transactional/survival sex where such protection risk mitigation is required to be devised at the onset of response.